NineWorlds/xstreamer/README.md

 ## What is working?

 1. Timer
-2. Basic Importing of XWS for player 1 and player 2
+2. Basic Importing of XWS/IASpec (in progress) for player 1 and player 2
-3. Generating of the Squad Lists to HTML overlays
+3. Generating of the Squad/Army Lists to HTML overlays
-4. Customizable Squad list templates.
+4. Customizable Squad/Army list templates.
 5. Configurable locations where output and input files reside.
 6. Output files for player names.